Home » DIY » How to Prep Furniture For Painting

 How to Prep Furniture for Painting | Nicotine

 With the deglosser, there is no need to rinse.
 However with this concentrated cleaner, you need to rinse it off in order to prep furniture for painting.
-I hit it with the hose, and left it in the sunshine to dry thoroughly.
+I hit it with the hose and left it in the sunshine to dry thoroughly.

 NOTE: This was a very unusual case.
-Generally to prep furniture for painting, I only use the deglosser, scrub pad, and rag.
+Generally, to prep furniture for painting, I only use the deglosser, scrub pad, and rag.

 This is after the first (light) coat of Iron Gate from HTP.
-I'm in love with this color.
-It's the perfect shade and sheen of black paint.
+I’m in love with this color.
+It’s the perfect shade and sheen of black paint.
 Bonus!
-No waxing needed!
+No waxing is needed!

 Even so, you must prep furniture for painting before any paint can give you a decent look.
-Never paint over grease, grime, dirt or dust.
+Never paint over grease, grime, dirt, or dust.

 Related Content: